HackSocNotts/code-of-conduct/README.md

 ## 6. Reporting Guidelines
 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a committee member, their appointed deputy, or relevant members of university or union staff as soon as possible.

-For incidents that occur outside of a society event you should email the Welfare and Inclusivity Officer (Molly Shalliker <molly.shalliker@hacksocnotts.co.uk>).
+For incidents that occur outside of a society event you should email the Welfare and Inclusivity Officer (Daudi Wampamba <daudi.wampamba@hacksocnotts.co.uk>).

 For incidents that occur during a society event you should either contact a member of the society committee present at the event, or email the Welfare and Inclusivity Officer.